shivannis/xandr-docs-public/xandr-docs/articles/monetize/welcome-to-mobile.md

 ---
 title: Microsoft Monetize - Welcome to Mobile
-description: The article provides comprehensive guidance on the intricacies of purchasing mobile devices. ms.date: 10/28/2023
+description: Discover the art of purchasing mobile devices and mastering app advertising.
+Navigate the evolving landscape with expert insights. ms.date: 10/28/2023
 ---